Coronavirus guidance for students and applicants

 How will my module marks be calculated?

 Your final module marks will be calculated in the normal way and these will be the marks shown on your transcript and myUWE.
-If we cancelled one or more of your assessments we will substitute any missing mark for the best mark you achieved for one of your other assessments within the same module.

 Will all my assessments be online?